 Today venture one hour outside of Antigua with your driver and guide to the small town of Comalapa.
 Comalapa is home to many local painters who continue the tradition of naïve paintings.
 See the famous mural painted by school children in 1996 depicting Guatemala's recent civil war events.
 Explore the market today, a main shopping hub for many locals, and witness those still wearing the traditional Maya dress.
 Visit the small museum dedicated to the composer of Guatemala's national anthem and enjoy lunch before returning this afternoon to Antigua.

-After your rest, you will be transferred from your hotel to La Fonda de la Calle Real, a local restaurant well known for its unique flavors of Guatemalan foods.
-This activity is fully participatory and after a brief introduction, your local chef will start by teaching you about the interesting mixture of Spanish and Mayan influences on Guatemalan flavors by using the best quality of meats, vegetables, herbs and spices handpicked from La Antigua’s local market.
-You'll get to experience cooking in an old fashioned kitchen while enjoying the unique flavors of a complete Guatemalan meal you have prepared.
-When ready you'll be transferred back to your hotel.
+After your rest, you are transferred from your hotel to La Fonda de la Calle Real, a local restaurant well-known for its unique flavors of Guatemalan foods.
+This activity is fully participatory and after a brief introduction, your local chef starts by teaching you about the interesting mixture of Spanish and Mayan influences on Guatemalan flavors by using the best quality of meats, vegetables, herbs and spices handpicked from La Antigua’s local market.
+Experience cooking in an old- fashioned kitchen while enjoying the unique flavors of a complete Guatemalan meal you have prepared.
+When ready you are transferred back to your hotel.

 Return to Antigua this afternoon and enjoy the rest of the day free to explore at your leisure.
 Tonight you can test out Hector's restaurant, located in front of La Merced Church.
 Expect a wait, as it is packed almost every night of the week!